dmcgits/dmcgits.github.io/mds/ISE102/week10_notes.md

 ## A refresher on simulated things

 Remember, programming is about imagining a world, then converting it into data and the code that moves/changes that data.

-Some things we imagine:
+Looking at a pic of snake, some things we can imagine:

 > * A magic garden that grows enchanted fruit.
 >  - It has wormhole walls that deliver you to the opposite side, so the only escape is death.